 Celexa is an SSRI medication.
 SSRI means selective serotonin re-uptake inhibitor.
 Celexa is called an SSRI antidepressant because it interrupts the normal transmission of serotonin, an inhibitory natural chemical.
-This Interruption was designed to create a build up of serotonin which pools in the nerve synapses.
-Eventually, these blocked neurotransmitters will degrade, which may result in a serotonin deficit and worsened symptoms.
+This Interruption was designed to create a build-up of serotonin which pools in the nerve synapses.
+Eventually, these blocked neurotransmitters will degrade, which eventually results in a serotonin deficit and worsened symptoms.

 Suicidal thoughts, especially in persons under 25 years of age